 Already with the formulation of the objectives it is determined how the achievement of the objectives will be measured and the resulting results evaluated.
 However, the OKR method can only be successful if the defined goals are identified and clearly formulated.
 In order to be successful in the marketplace, companies need to adapt to changes immediately, but at the same time focus on the next steps necessary to keep up with this changing market situation.
 In order to achieve the formulated goals and the associated successful results for the company, so-called operational excellence is required during the implementation phase, which better connects employees and individual teams on the path to goal setting.

 However, management systems are only successful if they are applied consistently and the entire management team and employees stand behind the decisions.
-In goal-setting meetings, you decide on the use of the tools required for the Objective necessary resources and the associated important issues.
+In goal-setting meetings, you decide on the use of the tools required for the Setting Goals necessary resources and the associated important issues.
 Operational excellence enables immediate implementation, increased commitment of the target system and significantly better measurable results.
 Sixty percent of the goals from the operational level and forty percent of the goals from the management level find their way into the OKR method and optimally harmonize the goals from these two corporate areas.

 To get there, it is recommended to collect all pending goals, projects and tasks, analyze them and rank them according to importance.
 Important goals, projects and tasks are separated from the less important ones and priorities are set.
 OKR makes it possible to set the right focus every three months, to use scarce resources in the right place and to adapt the corporate strategy to changing market situations at short notice.
 This goal setting method with clear communication creates transparency for employees, the correct distribution of tasks, and improved communication and cooperation between management and employee levels.